 - Transition to Work

-SEE clients may also be eligible for the Language, Literacy and Numeracy Supplement of $20.80 per fortnight.
+SEE clients who are on income support may also be eligible for the Language, Literacy and Numeracy Supplement of $20.80 per fortnight.

 For more information, you can:

 - call Services Australia (Centrelink) on 132 850

 - call the Employment Digital Services Contact Centre on 1800 314 677 if you are an Online Employment Services participant or volunteer job seeker go to Useful Documentation

 - visit the Facts and Myths page